PUPPY LIFE SKILLS COURSE

 The first class is without dogs.
 This is because it is important we understand how our puppies learn and what drives their behaviour.
 We also go through common puppy problems and how to deal with them.
 As well as discussing the training techniques we will use and why we are using them.

-What's included - Goody bag, welcome pack and access to our online portal where all note and training techniques can be view and printed.
+As well as access to our online portal where all note and training techniques can be view and printed.

 Location: Addingham Scout Hut